 For Oncology Medical Home Standards domains 1 through 6 there is a guide below of the number of practice sites, sites to visit, and minimum charts to review.
-This same guide is used for Oncology Medical Home Standard domain 7, Chemotherapy/Antineoplastic Therapy Safety Standards.
+This same guide is used for the domain 7, Antineoplastic Therapy Safety Standards.
 As an example, a practice with ten sites that will be surveyed for all Oncology Medical Home Standards (domains 1 through 7) will have two sites surveyed for domains 1 through 6 and two sites surveyed for domain 7.